 Related: Check out our webinar on connecting staff surveys with purpose

 Creating a truly inclusive workplace requires going beyond mere compliance.
-Diverse teams bring different perspectives, drive innovation and contribute to a positive work culture, which can significantly boost engagement.
+Diverse teams bring different perspectives, drive innovation and contribute to a positive work culture, which can significantly improve engagement.

 To improve levels of diversity and inclusion, companies should focus on nurturing a culture where all voices are genuinely valued.
 This can involve setting up Employee Resource Groups (ERGs), offering unconscious bias training and creating mentorship programmes that support underrepresented employees.
 Leaders can also encourage open discussions about diversity and regularly review policies to make sure they reflect the needs of all employees.